 A chapter will not sponsor or participate in any activity, including competitive games, community service or philanthropic endeavors, activities associated with recruitment, social events, or events related to activities, such as homecoming or date auctions, that are abusive or demeaning to human beings.

-The employment or use of strippers, exotic dancers, or similar, whether professional or amateur, at a sorority event as defined in this policy is prohibited.
+The employment or use of strippers, exotic dancers, or similar, whether professional or amateur, at a Sorority event is prohibited.

 AUTOMOBILES AND TRANSPORTATION POLICY